 Yield farming is also known as liquidity mining.
 It involves the use of existing cryptocurrencies to generate rewards and more coins.
-Simply put, it is similar to earning interest on your savings, and provides a potential avenue to financial benefit from cryptocurrencies beyond the realms of buying and old or trading.
+Simply put, it is similar to earning interest on your savings and provides a potential avenue to financial benefit from cryptocurrencies beyond buying and old or trading.
 In the case of centralized finance, you submit your money into a bank account, which accrues interest and increases in value.
 With yield farming, you lock up your coins, which are then lent to someone in exchange for a specific interest rate or rewards.

 How does yield farming work?

-Yield farming involves the lending of your coins to a decentralized app, which then lends the coins to other users, who use it for trading and other purposes, and you get a cut from the profit they make.
+Yield farming involves lending your coins to a decentralized app, which then lends the coins to other users, who use it for trading and other purposes, and you get a cut from the profit they make.
 This is a process known as staking.
-The people to whom the coins are lent pay interest on the coins, which is then divided between the lender and the mediating app that is being used.
+The people to whom the coins are lent pay interest on the coins, which is then divided between the lender and the mediating app being used.

-The users who provide coins are known as liquidity providers or LPs; who submit their coins into liquidity pools.
+The users who provide coins are known as liquidity providers or LPs, who submit their coins into liquidity pools.
 Liquidity pools are based on smart contracts that use blockchain technology to ensure smooth and safe transactions.